 Smiling Mind, an Australian organisation, has web and app-based mindfulness activities for the whole family, most of which are free.

 Smiling Mind have just released Thrive Inside: a special initiative to help us stay calm and healthy in the physical constraints of our homes, while remaining calm and healthy inside our minds.

 A useful two page document from the NZ Institute of Wellbeing & Resilience™ on Real-time Resilience Strategies for Coping with Coronavirus and a dedicated COVID-19 webpage they update.

-Me-Mo, a visually engaging Kiwi website to bring you daily tips, ideas and inspiration to help you take time for yourself + your own mental health.
-You can follow it on social media also.
+Me-Mo, a visually engaging Instagram account run by a Kiwi doctor brings you daily tips, ideas and inspiration to help you take time for yourself + your own mental health.

 New Zealand Helplines -

 Parent Helpline: 0800 568 856 - for parenting advice.

 Healthline: 0800 611 116 - for health advice about your baby or child.